-Larson Slade has supported Native American governments, businesses, non-profit organizations, tribal/native businesses and associated federal agencies (DOI, BIA, OST, ANA, IHS, SBA ONAA, DHHS) for more than 20 years.
+Larson Slade has supported Native American governments, businesses, non-profit organizations, tribal/native businesses and associated federal agencies (DOI, BIA, OST, ANA, IHS, SBA ONAA, DHHS) for almost 30 years.
 We have worked onsite at more than 70 tribal communities.
-We understand that many tribes wish to pursue business and infrastructure growth while preserving traditional tribal values.
+We understand that many tribes wish to pursue business and infrastructure growth while preserving traditional tribal values and protecting sovereignty.

 We know how to help tribal organizations and native business owners position themselves to qualify for native-oriented contracts, grants and programs, including the 8(a) contracting program.
 Larson Slade was invited by the SBA and the Cherokee Nation to provide training on the tribal 8(a) federal contracting program at workshops in Indian Country.
 The Cherokee training program has ended, but Larson Slade offers its own tribal 8(a) curriculum at a discounted price.
 We can also guide your tribe’s pursuit of 8a contracts.

 Our methods adapt to a wide range of needs.
 For example:

 - We managed an intensive review and analysis of the Indian Trust Fund and were lead authors of the Special Trustee’s five-year strategic plan for improved services.